 If you are heading to Venice, dogs are definitely allowed on the vaporettos, the water boats that criss-cross Venice, with no ticket required.
 Dogs are expected to be on a leash and muzzled, although generally a muzzle isn’t enforced, at least for smaller dogs.
 Just be warned that some of the vaporettos along the Grand Canal can get very crowded, so are best avoided with a dog!

 We had no troubles finding dog-friendly accommodation in Italy, whether it was Airbnbs next to Lake Como or around Sicily, a centrally located hotel in Milan or an agroturismo in Tuscany.

-If you are having trouble locating an affordable dog-friendly hotel, or prefer staying in your own apartment, then turn to Airbnb.
-City centre locations can be noisy when facing the street, so be aware if your dog is noise-sensitive like ours.
-But we found plenty of offerings, plus many agroturismo establishments are listed on Airbnb these days.
-These luxury Airbnb villas in Tuscany are all dog-friendly.
-For details on how to find dog-friendly Airbnbs, check out my guide.
+If you are having trouble locating an affordable dog-friendly hotel, or prefer staying in your own apartment, then turn to Airbnb or HomeAway.
+City centre apartments in Italy can be noisy when facing the street, so be aware if your dog is noise-sensitive like ours.
+But we found plenty of offerings, plus many agroturismo establishments are listed on these websites these days.

 Dog-Friendly Parks in Italy